 A new user space (i.e., a new current coordinate system) can be established by specifying transformations in the form of a transform attribute on a container element or graphics element or a viewBox attribute on an 'svg', 'symbol', 'marker', 'pattern' and the 'view' element.
-The transform and viewBox attributes transform user space coordinates and lengths on sibling attributes on the given element (see effect of the transform attribute on sibling attributes) and all of its descendants.
+The transform and viewBox attributes transform user space coordinates and lengths on sibling attributes on the given element (see effect of the transform attribute on sibling attributes and effect of the viewBox attribute on sibling attributes) and all of its descendants.
 Transformations can be nested, in which case the effect of the transformations are cumulative.